akhil-vaid/removal-services/README.md

-This website is designed for mobile first.
+This website is designed for mobile screen's first.